thoughtspot/thoughtspot.github.io/_spotiq/comparative-analysis.md

 ---
 title: [Comparative Analysis]
 summary: "With SpotIQ competitive analysis, you can compare two data points for complex measures."
-last_updated: 07/26/2019
+last_updated: 10/09/2019
 toc: true
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-With SpotIQ competitive analysis, you can compare two data points for simple or complex measures:
+SpotIQ competitive analysis compares data points of simple or complex measures using these aggregates:
   * _Sum_
   * _Count_
-  * _Sum over sum_, which generate a pinboard that has 'what-if' percentage insights
+  * _Sum over sum_, which generate a Pinboard that has 'what-if' percentage insights
-  * _Average_, which generate a pinboard that has 'what-if' percentage insights
+  * _Average_, which generate a Pinboard that has 'what-if' percentage insights
   * Other functions which use a 'versus' analysis to show the absolute change grouped by different drill attributes

+{: id="basic-comparative-analysis" }
 ## Basic Comparative Analysis in SpotIQ ##

 To perform this analysis, follow these steps:

 1. On a column chart, hold down the command key \(Mac OS\) or control key \(Linux or Windows\).

 2. Click the two columns you plan to compare.
-Here, we are comparing the results for _San Francisco_ and _Atlanta_ stores.
+Here, we are comparing the results for the _San Francisco_ and _Atlanta_ stores.

 3. Right-click to see the drop-down menu, and select **SpotIQ Analyze**.
    ![]({{ site.baseurl }}/images/comparative-analysis-1.png "Starting comparative analysis")